Complete poker terminology: all poker terms

 Small blind – it is a smaller bet of the two obligatory ones.
 It is a player’s position between the button and the big blind.

-Small stack strategy (SSS) – it is an advice on how to make a poker decision with a short stack.
+Small stack strategy (SSS) – it is a piece of advice on how to make a poker decision with a short stack.

 Snap-call – it is a quick call with no doubts.